 4. Don’t drive a golf cart here

-You shouldn’t insist to drive a golf cart in Thailand, this will cause trouble for caddie, golf courses insure the carts with the good condition that only the caddies drive them.
-I’m sure they are right at some aspects, they’ve seen too many of those golf fail videos in real life.
+You shouldn’t insist to drive a golf cart in Thailand, this will cause trouble for caddies, golf courses ensure the carts in the good condition that only the caddies drive them.
+I’m sure they are right in some aspects, they’ve seen too many of those golf-fail videos in real life.